nanobox-io/nanobox-guides/articles/php/laravel/getting-started/existing-app.md

 This guide walks through getting an existing Laravel app up and running with Nanobox.

+*If you don't already have a Laravel project, the [Laravel from Scratch](/php/laravel/getting-started/from-scratch) would be the best place to start.*

 ## Setup Your Project
 In the root of your project directory, create a file named `boxfile.yml` that contains the following: